serre-lab/brownUnconference/README.md

+# Our Goal !

+Welcome to the one and only Brown unconference, where all the cool topics we are working as a community are destined to mingle and grow together.
 ## Mini-Conf

 <a href="https://mini-conf.github.io/index.html">MiniConf</a> is a virtual conference in a box.
 It manages the papers, schedules, and speakers for an academic conference run virtually.
 It can be easily integrated with interactive tools such as video, chat, and QA.